 Right.

-And when you sign the contract, right, you they may sell you a $300 phone or $200 phone for $15 or $20 or whatever, because they really want you to sign up for the service.
+And when you sign the contract, right, they may sell you a $300 phone or a $200 phone for $15 or $20 or whatever, because they really want you to sign up for the service.

 It's the service they want.

-Consumer activists have been lobbying the FCC only behalf of those of you who think you should not have to honor the contract that you've signed with the cellular provider that you chose.
+But at any rate, consumer activists, consumer activists have been lobbying the FCC on behalf of those of you who think you should not have to honor the contract that you've signed with the cellular provider that you chose.

 And so the consumer activist is actually not a consumer activist.